github/ghas-jira-integration/README.md

   * `Transition Issues`
 * Depending on where you run your workflow, the JIRA Server instance must be accessible from either the [GitHub.com IP addresses](https://docs.github.com/en/github/authenticating-to-github/about-githubs-ip-addresses) or the address of your GitHub Enterprise Server instance.

-Make sure you safely store all credentials as [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets).
+Make sure you safely store all credentials as [GitHub Secrets](https://docs.github.com/en/actions/reference/encrypted-secrets). `GITHUB_TOKEN` is a [secret](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#using-the-github_token-in-a-workflow) that is automatically created for you to use in your workflow.
 Finally, set up the following workflow in your repository, e.g. by adding the file `.github/workflows/jira-sync.yml`:

 ```yaml
 name: "Sync with JIRA"